selidron/docker-qbittorrent/README.md

         -   /seeding/dir:/seeding
         # This is for separating processing directories from download directories
         -   /process/dir:/process
+        # This is an example of using a deparate directory for gluetun file
+        -   /gluetun/forwarded_port/dir:/gluetun
-        # These are required
+        # This is required
         -   /config/dir:/config
-        -   /gluetun/forwarded_port/dir:/gluetun
 ```

 <i><b>Something to Consider:</b> Whenever the gluetun container is restarted, the qBittorrent container will also need to be restarted, so it may desireable to keep them within the same compose file for ease of restarts.</i>